Five Fun Uses For Old Screens

 Since I had some steampunk style metal floral pieces on hand, I decided on the theme “Bloom Where You Are Planted”.
 The metal flowers compliment the frame nicely I think.
 I attached the floral pieces and rhinestone centers with jewelry adhesive:

 I stenciled my message on a vintage newspaper print paper and decoupaged it onto the screen.
 I then decoupaged a coordinating paper to the back to add a little more color and bring out the rusty brown on the frame.

 For hanging, I attached a section of bark covered wire with E6000 craft glue.
-I was going to keep this for myself but ended up putting it up for sale in my Etsy store.
+I was going to keep this for myself but ended up selling it.
 Now I will be on the look out for more frames!